Argentina–France relations: 21st century

-Bilateral exchanges reached 1.7 million euros in 2013.
+Bilateral exchanges reached 1.7 billion euros in 2013.
 Capital goods account for 60% of French exports in Argentina, and products related to the automotive sector more than a third.

 Imports of Argentine products in France totaled 463 million euros in 2013.
 These are highly concentrated in the products of agriculture and food industries (more than 80% of the total, or 373 million euros in 2013).

 The surplus in the trade balance of France amounted to 774 million euros in 2013.
 France was, in 2013, the sixth supplier of Argentina.

 With a stock of FDI (Foreign Direct Investment) of 2.4 million euros in 2012, France is one of the first investors in Argentina and implanted 250 French companies and groups active in the Argentine growth.
 This is particularly noticeable in the automotive sector (30% of the French market for both Renault and PSA), wholesale distribution (40% market share), the food industry (Danone and Bongrain) or energy (gas for Total, Schneider Electric) equipment.

 Argentina the 3rd regional destination for the French exports, behind Brazil and Mexico, but ahead of Chile and, in total, our third trade partner.